RDMLLC/RE-Data-Metrix/replit.md

 Lender email alerts notify lenders of loan product changes and new investor inquiries.
 The Investor Inquiries system stores contact requests in a `lender_inquiries` table, viewable by lenders in a dedicated portal page (`/lender-inquiries`) with search and filter capabilities.
 A "Contact Lender" flow on the Deal Analysis results page allows investors to send detailed inquiries.

-An Admin portal page (`/admin/calculations`) provides a reference for 22 platform calculations across 8 categories, including descriptions, formulas, inputs, and worked examples, with search and navigation features.
+An Admin portal page (`/admin/calculations`) provides a reference for 23 platform calculations across 8 categories, including descriptions, formulas, inputs, and worked examples, with search and navigation features. **This reference (`shared/data/calculationReference.ts`) should be used as the source of truth when verifying calculations are functioning correctly.**

 ### Double Close Transaction Support
 Deal Analysis Step 3 includes support for double close transactions (common when buying from wholesalers).
 Features include: